JuliaData/DataFrames.jl/getting_started.md

 	1 + NA

-As we described earlier, you'll get a lot more power out of `NA`'s when they can occur in other data structures.
+As we described earlier, you'll get a lot more power out of `NA` values when they can occur in other data structures.
 Let's create our first `DataVector` now:

 	dv = DataArray([1, 3, 2, 5, 4])
 	dv[1] = NA